 Having grown up with a passive aggressive mother, Ms. Meyers realized its legacy and vowed to become a better, more direct communicator.

-- Do you loath conflict and go to ridiculous lengths to avoid it?
+- Do you loathe conflict and go to ridiculous lengths to avoid it?

 - Do you get turned off by assertive people, thinking they're too loud and forward?

-- Do you have a string of failed relationships behind you caused by your weak communication skills?
+- Do you have a string of failed relationships behind you caused by your poor communication skills?

 - Do you distrust people, thinking they're gossiping behind your back?